pavelsury/SerialMonitor/README.md

 # SerialMonitor2
-This is a fork of egorgrushko's SerialMonitor extension:
+This is a fork of Egor Grushko's SerialMonitor extension:

 This extension for Visual Studio allows you debug programs that work with serial port.